Decline of Buddhism in the Indian subcontinent: Survival of Buddhism in the Indian subcontinent

 Buddhist institutions survived in eastern India right until the Islamic invasion.
 Buddhism still survives among the Barua (though practising Vaishnavite elements), a community of Bengali Magadh descent who migrated to Chittagong region.
-Indian Buddhism also survives among Newars of Nepal, who practice unique form of Vajrayana known as Newar Buddhism and among the weavers of the villages of Maniabandha and Nuapatna in the Cuttack District of Odisha, a region that had been isolated for long.
+Indian Buddhism also survives among Newars of Nepal, who practice unique form of Vajrayana known as Newar Buddhism and among the weavers of the villages of Maniabandha and Nuapatna in the Cuttack District of Odisha, a long-isolated region.

 In Bihar and Bengal, many Buddhist shrines and temples have remained intact with the Buddha or Bodhisattva inside being reappropriated and worshipped as a Brahmanical deity.
 Around the neighbourhood of Nalanda, the remains of votive stupas are worshipped as Shiva lingas.
 An image of the Buddha in bhūmisparśa mudrā at the village of Telhara receives full-fledged pūjā as Hanuman during Rama Navami.
 A sculpture of the Buddha has ended up as Vāsudeva at Gunaighar in Comilla.

 While the Buddhist monastic centers like Nalanda had been sacked, the temples and stupas at pilgrimage sites (such as Bodh Gaya) didn't receive the same treatment.
 The reason these were left unharmed was because they were "not material legitimations of rival royal families".
 The last abbot of Bodh Gaya Mahavihara was Sariputra who was active during the 14th and 15th centuries before he left India for Nepal.
-Inscriptions at Bodh Gaya show that the Mahabodhi temple was in some use till 14th century.
+Inscriptions at Bodh Gaya show that the Mahabodhi Temple was in some use till 14th century.
 According to the 17th century Tibetan Lama Taranatha's History of Buddhism in India, the temple was restored by a Bengali queen in the 15th century, later passing on to a landowner and becoming a Shaivite center.
 Inscriptions at Bodh Gaya mention Buddhist pilgrims visiting it throughout the period of Buddhist decline: